 Tsavo West National Park

-The Park is more mountainous and wetter than its counterpart, with swamps, Lake Jipe, and the Mzima Springs.
-It is known for bird life and for its large mammals e.g. black rhino, Cape buffalo, elephant, hippos, and the big cats.
-There are also other smaller animals that can be spotted in the park, such as the bush baby, hartebeest, lesser kudu, Masai giraffe, and diverse plants and bird species including the threatened corncrake and near threatened Basra Reed Warbler
+The park is more mountainous and wetter than its counterpart, with swamps, Lake Jipe, and the Mzima Springs.
+It is known for bird life and for its large mammals, e.g., black rhino, Cape buffalo, elephant, hippos, and the big cats.
+There are also other smaller animals that can be spotted in the park, such as the bush baby, hartebeest, lesser kudu, Masai giraffe, and diverse plants and bird species, including the threatened corncrake and near threatened Basra Reed Warbler

-From the sight of fifty million gallons of crystal clear water gushing out from the under parched lava rock that is the Mzima Springs to the Shetani lava flows, Tsavo West is a beautiful, rugged wilderness.
-The savannah ecosystem comprises open grasslands, scrublands, Acacia woodlands, riverine vegetation belts, and rocky ridges, including the Poacher’s Lookout, where visitors can see the teeming herds in the plains below.
+From the sight of fifty million gallons of crystal clear water gushing out from the underparched lava rock that is the Mzima Springs to the Shetani lava flows, Tsavo West is a beautiful, rugged wilderness.
+The Savannah ecosystem comprises open grasslands, scrublands, Acacia woodlands, riverine vegetation belts, and rocky ridges, including the Poacher’s Lookout, where visitors can see the teeming herds in the plains below.

 Amboseli National Park